rackerlabs/support-how-to/content/how-to/cloud-servers/install-wordpress-multisite/index.md

 ### Conclusion

 With WordPress multi-site, you can manage different sites under the same domain.
-If you choose to use subdomains, consider using a wildcard certificate cover all the sites.
+If you choose to use subdomains, consider using a wildcard certificate to cover all the sites.